-• Among major funds, the general fund had nearly \$132.0 million in revenues and over \$129.3 million in expenditures.
-The general fund balance of roughly \$17.3 million at June 30, 2017 increased by almost \$2.7 million from the prior year.
-This increase in general fund balance resulted primarily because of increased revenues from the State of Georgia funding and the state austerity reduction declining by \$2.5 million.
+- Among major funds, the general fund had nearly \$140.4 million in revenues and over \$135.7 million in expenditures.
+The general fund balance of roughly \$21.9 million at June 30, 2018 increased by over \$4.6 million from the prior year.
+This increase in general fund balance resulted primarily because of increased revenues from the State of Georgia funding. - Capital projects fund ended the year with a fund balance of almost \$26.0 million, an increase of \$12.9 million or 99.0% from the previous year primarily due to a lull in school construction, bond proceeds, and increased ESPLOST collections with a strong economy. - Moody's Investor Services stated the Barrow County School District's credit position is very high quality at Aa2 rating.
+Notable credit factors include a favorable financial position, a large tax base and a solid wealth and income profile.